Next to whey protein, Branched Chain Amino Acids are one of the most popular and beneficial fitness supplements you’ll find.

 is one of the best ways to increase your intake of leucine.

 With a laundry list of benefits to its name, leucine has most notably been used to prevent muscle catabolism (1

 ) (protein breakdown) and support muscle building via protein synthesis.

 Read: The benefits of leucine.

 While leucine is considered the king of muscle-building amino acids, isoleucine takes the crown for improving endurance and reducing fatigue during workouts.

-While it doesn’t have the same amount of scientific backing as its counterpart, isoleucine has been shown to increase glucose uptake (2) into muscle tissue.
+While it doesn’t have the same amount of scientific backing as its counterpart, isoleucine has been shown to increase glucose uptake (2

 This can help with energy levels, recovery, and performance.

 Click here to read more about the benefits of isoleucine.

 Initially discovered within the valerian plant – hence the name, valine – this branched-chain amino acid can be thought of as the protector of the three.